industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![livetwin00](/docs/graphics/livetwin_settings_00.png)

 In the Server Settings tab, configure your Databus credentials.
+The output topic is not strictly necessary.

 ![livetwin01](/docs/graphics/livetwin_settings_01.png)

-In the Inputs/Outputs window, configure first the `pump_speed` input:
+In the Inputs/Outputs window, configure first the `pump_speed` input with the data source and variable name you used in the S7 Connector:

 ![livetwin02](/docs/graphics/livetwin_settings_02.png)

-And then the `flowrate_l_min` output:
+And then go to the next page and configure the `flowrate_lmin` output:

 ![livetwin03](/docs/graphics/livetwin_settings_03.png)